 City Centre Contemporary Art Trail

-Glasgow's contemporary art scene shows Glasgow at its edgy and energetic finest, with some of the city's best pieces of art found in the city's streets.
+Glasgow's contemporary art scene shows Glasgow at its most vibrant and dynamic, with some of its best art pieces on the streets.
 Check out this walkable trail of 14 public artworks, designed by Scottish and global artists.

 Homeless Jesus